fasiha/ebisu/README.md

 ## How it works

-There are many scheduling schemes, e.g.,
+There are many flashcard scheduling schemes, e.g.,

 - [Anki](https://apps.ankiweb.net/), an open-source Python flashcard app (and a closed-source mobile app),
-- the [SuperMemo](https://www.supermemo.com/help/smalg.htm) family of algorithms ([Anki’s](https://apps.ankiweb.net/docs/manual.html#what-algorithm) is a derivative of SM-2),
+- the [SuperMemo](https://www.supermemo.com/help/smalg.htm) family of algorithms ([Anki’s](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html) is a derivative of SM-2),
 - [Memrise.com](https://www.memrise.com), a closed-source webapp,
 - [Duolingo](https://www.duolingo.com/) has published a [blog entry](http://making.duolingo.com/how-we-learn-how-you-learn) and a [conference paper/code repo](https://github.com/duolingo/halflife-regression) on their half-life regression technique,
 - the Leitner and Pimsleur spacing schemes (also discussed in some length in Duolingo’s paper).
-- Also worth noting is Michael Mozer’s team’s Bayesian multiscale models, e.g., [Mozer, Pashler, Cepeda, Lindsey, and Vul](http://www.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/MozerPashlerCepedaLindseyVul2009.pdf)’s 2009 <cite>NIPS</cite> paper and subsequent work.
+- Also worth noting is Michael Mozer’s team’s Bayesian multiscale models, specifically Mozer et al. (2009) and, by the same team, Lindsey et al. (2014) (see [bibliography](#bibliography)).

-Many of these are inspired by Hermann Ebbinghaus’ discovery of the [exponential forgetting curve](https://en.wikipedia.org/w/index.php?title=Forgetting_curve&oldid=766120598#History), published in 1885, when he was thirty-five.
-He [memorized random](https://en.wikipedia.org/w/index.php?title=Hermann_Ebbinghaus&oldid=773908952#Research_on_memory) consonant–vowel–consonant trigrams (‘PED’, e.g.) and found, among other things, that his recall decayed exponentially with some time-constant.
+Memory research began with Hermann Ebbinghaus’ discovery of the [forgetting curve](https://en.wikipedia.org/w/index.php?title=Forgetting_curve&oldid=766120598#History), published in 1885, when he was thirty-five.
+He [memorized random](https://en.wikipedia.org/w/index.php?title=Hermann_Ebbinghaus&oldid=773908952#Research_on_memory) consonant–vowel–consonant trigrams (‘PED’, e.g.) and found, among other things, that his recall decayed logarithmically.
+More recent research has shown, apparently conclusively, that *forgetting* follows a power law decay.

-Anki and SuperMemo use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
+Anki and SuperMemo are extremely popular.
+They use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
 The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—since they are optimized to minimize daily review time while maximizing retention.
 However, because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
 Even when used as prescribed, they can schedule many facts for review on one day but few on others.
 (I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki by tweaking the rules and third-party plugins.)

-Duolingo’s half-life regression explicitly models the probability of you recalling a fact as \\(2^{-Δ/h}\\), where Δ is the time since your last review and \\(h\\) is a *half-life*.
-In this model, your chances of passing a quiz after \\(h\\) days is 50%, which drops to 25% after \\(2 h\\) days.
+Duolingo’s half-life regression explicitly models the probability of you recalling a fact as an exponential, \\(2^{-Δ/h}\\) where Δ is the time since your last review and \\(h\\) is a *half-life*.
+In this model, your chances of passing a quiz after \\(h\\) days is 50%, which drops to 25% after \\(2 h\\) days, and so on.
 They estimate this half-life by combining your past performance and fact metadata in a large-scale machine learning technique called half-life regression (a variant of logistic regression or beta regression, more tuned to this forgetting curve).
 With each fact associated with a half-life, they can predict the likelihood of forgetting a fact if a quiz was given right now.
 The results of that quiz (for whichever fact was chosen to review) are used to update that fact’s half-life by re-running the machine learning process with the results from the latest quizzes.

-The Mozer group’s algorithms also fit a hierarchical Bayesian model that links quiz performance to memory, taking into account inter-fact and inter-student variability, but the training step is again computationally-intensive.
+The Mozer group’s algorithms (MCM (their 2009 paper) and DASH (their 2014 paper; see [bibliography](#bibliography))) also curve-fit a large quantity of quiz data to high-dimensional models, including, in DASH’s case, a hierarchical Bayesian model that takes into account inter-fact and inter-student variability.

-Like Duolingo and Mozer’s approaches, Ebisu explicitly tracks the exponential forgetting curve to provide a list of facts sorted by most to least likely to be forgotten.
-However, Ebisu formulates the problem very differently—while memory is understood to decay exponentially, Ebisu posits a *probability distribution* on the half-life and uses quiz results to update its beliefs in a fully Bayesian way.
-These updates, while definitely more computationally-burdensome than Anki’s scheduler, are much lighter-weight than Duolingo’s industrial-strength approach.

-This gives small quiz apps the same intelligent scheduling as Duolingo’s approach—real-time recall probabilities for any fact—but with quick incorporation of quiz results, even on mobile apps.

-This allows Ebisu to seamlessly handle the over-reviewing and under-reviewing case (cramming and lazing, respectively), while also moving away from
+Ebisu is like Duolingo and Mozer’s algorithms, in that it explicitly tracks the recall probability as it decays.
+Ebisu further adapts the mathematical form of the memory decay after Mozer et al.’s MCM (multiscale context model): a cascade of weighted exponentials.

+However, Ebisu adds a few Bayesian twists to these approaches:
+1. Ebisu posits an explicit probability distribution on the parameters of the memory decay.
+This allows you to treat your subjective belief about each flashcard’s difficulty as a Bayesian prior that governs its memory decay over time as well as its memory strengthening via reviews.
+2. We also support a rich variety of quizzes fully analytically:
+    - binary quizzes—pass/fail,
+    - binomial quizzes—e.g., three points out of four,
+    - even exotic noisy-binary quizzes that let you fully specify the odds of the student “passing” the quiz when they actually don’t know the answer (handy for deweighting multiple-choice vs. active recall, as well as for reader apps described above).
+3. Both predicting memory *and* incorporating quizzes are done computationally-efficiently on a quiz-by-quiz basis.
+Once ported to JavaScript or Kotlin or Swift, the algorithm can readily run on your phone, no need for large sets of historic quiz data and expensive training.
+The most you need in terms of computational mathematics is a one-dimensional function minimization (e.g., golden section search) and the Gamma function.

+Note that Ebisu treats each flashcard’s memory as independent of the others.
+It can’t handle flashcard correlation or interference, alas, so you have to handle this in your application.

+The hope is that Ebisu can be used by flashcard apps that continue to unleash the true potential of personalized learning and spaced reptition practice.

+With the [API docs](#api-quickstart) above and this explanation, let’s jump into a more formal description of the mathematics.

 ## Math
 (Forthcoming.)

+## Bibliography

+While most citations are given inline above, this section contains academic papers, to whose PDFs I want to provide multiple links.

+Lindsey, R. V., Shroyer, J. D., Pashler, H., & Mozer, M. C. (2014).
+Improving Students’ Long-Term Knowledge Retention Through Personalized Review. <cite>Psychological Science</cite>, 25(3), 639–647.
+[DOI](https://doi.org/10.1177/0956797613504302), [academic copy](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/LindseyShroyerPashlerMozer2014Published.pdf), [local copy](./LindseyShroyerPashlerMozer2014Published.pdf).
+The authors also share some very interesting mathematical details as “Additional Methods” under [Supplemental Material](https://journals.sagepub.com/doi/10.1177/0956797613504302#supplementary-materials) on SagePub.

+Michael C. Mozer, Harold Pashler, Nicholas Cepeda, Robert Lindsey, and Ed Vul.
+2009.
+Predicting the optimal spacing of study: a multiscale context model of memory.
+In <cite>Proceedings of the 22nd International Conference on Neural Information Processing Systems (NIPS'09)</cite>.
+Curran Associates Inc., Red Hook, NY, USA, 1321–1329.
+[DOI](https://dl.acm.org/doi/10.5555/2984093.2984242), [academic copy](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/MozerPashlerCepedaLindseyVul2009.pdf), [local copy](./MozerPashlerCepedaLindseyVul2009.pdf).

 ## Acknowledgments